1 chopped large yellow onion

 • Whisk in a few shakes of Wondra Flour

-• Using a big spoon, smooth the gravy by pouring it through a strainer and pushing the onions and any flour lumps through
+• Using a big metal spoon, smooth the gravy by pouring it through a strainer and pushing the onions and any flour lumps through